mpfi-dsp/Syn2Ves-User/README.md

 **Syn2Ves** is a program designed to pair synapses with vesicle clouds based on position, and quantify the alignment of these pairings.

-## Installation for use in Dragonfly
+## Installation for use in ORS Dragonfly

 While the software can be used on it's own, Syn2Ves was intended to be used as a part of the ORS Dragonfly software.
 This section will give a brief overview of how to install repository files such that our tools appear as menu items.

 ### Collect your files
+First, download all of the necessary files for this project.

 1) Clone the GitHub repository
    - Click on the green **Code** button at the top of the page